-The 2015 league season begins the week of April 13th and ends the week of August 17th and may be extended to September 28th.
+The 2016 league season begins the week of April 11th and ends the week of September 12th.
 Additional weeks of play are at the discretion of the league captain and the golf course.

 All league members must be EWGA members in good standing.

 All league members are expected to conduct themselves appropriately on the golf course.
 Players are expected to follow all local rules and rules of behavior including Dress Code.